fraggerfox/cannonball-pkgsrc/README.md

 Credits
 -------

-* `cannonball` is developed and maintained by Chris White and Arun Horne.
+* Cannonball is developed and maintained by Chris White and Arun Horne.
 * Thanks to `nia@` for  suggesting fixes to the package.

 License